-Graduation Rate Goal Manager: Rita Vasquez Executive Director of High School Education Goal 1: Eliminate the gap between the graduation rates for black and non-black students.
+Graduation Rate Goal Manager: Rita Vasquez Executive Director of High School Education Goal 1: Eliminate the gap Eliminate the gap between the graduation rates for black and non-black students.
 Baseline Condition (as of 2015-16) Pinellas County Schools has a current graduation rate for 2015-16 for all students of 80.1% and a rate for black students of 65.5%.
 For purposes of this goal, the gap is defined as the difference between the graduation rate for non-black students (83.4%) and the graduation rate for black students (65.5%), a gap of 17.9 percentage points.
-Aspirational Goal: Pinellas County Schools will increase the grad The goal is to decrease the gap in graduation in eliminated or greatly narrowed.
-Focus Areas Action Steps Progress Status (of action step) Progress Measure Outcomes Measure Research Questions (Impact) Focus for All Students 1.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete Classroom Rigor # and % of high school classrooms observed % of classrooms evident / occurring Student Performance State FSA tests (ELA and Math) ACADEMIC Focus for Black Students RIGOR / STANDARDS- BASED INSTRUCTION (Core Instruction) 1.2 Provide each high school the specific standards from district assessments in English, Mathematics, Biology, and U.S. History by race to support schools in identifying course concepts / standards that need to be re-taught to improve student mastery and reduce the likelihood of course failures. □Planning □Implementing ■Complete Standards-Based Instruction / Review # and % of schools provided key standards that need re-teaching % of black students performing at or near proficiency on district cycle assessments
+Aspirational Goal: Pinellas County Schools will increase the graduation rates for black learners each year at a higher rate than the non-black graduation rate.
+The goal is to decrease the gap in graduation rates between black and non-black students by an average of 1.8% each year until the gap is eliminated or greatly narrowed.
+Focus Areas Action Steps Progress Status (of action step) Progress Measure Outcomes Measure (Impact) Focus for All Students 1.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete Classroom Rigor # and % of high school classrooms observed % of classrooms evident / occurring Student Performance State FSA tests (ELA and Math) ACADEMIC Focus for Black Students RIGOR / STANDARDS- BASED INSTRUCTION (Core Instruction) 1.2 Provide each high school the specific standards from district assessments in English, Mathematics, Biology, and U.S. History by race to support schools in identifying course concepts / standards that need to be re-taught to improve student mastery and reduce the likelihood of course failures.
+Planning Implementing Complete Standards-Based Instruction / Review # and % of schools provided key standards that need re-teaching % of black students performing at or near proficiency on district cycle assessments